filippobaroni/pota/README.md

-# pota
+# Pota
-Pota programming language
+To learn more about Pota programming language check the [wiki](https://github.com/Delfad0r/pota/wiki).